LinuxTurkey/.github/profile/README.md

-# 🐧 r/LinuxTurkey Github Deposu
+# 🐧 r/LinuxTurkey

-Bu depoda [r/LinuxTurkey](https://www.reddit.com/r/LinuxTurkey/) subredditinde kullanılmış tasarımlara, yazılı kaynaklara ve daha fazlasına erişim sağlayabilir, katkıda bulunabilir veya inceleyebilirsin.
+- Bu depoda [r/LinuxTurkey](https://www.reddit.com/r/LinuxTurkey/) subredditinde kullanılan tasarımlara, yazılı kaynaklara ve daha fazlasına erişebilir, katkıda bulunabilir veya bunları inceleyebilirsin.

+- In this repository, you can access, contribute to, or review the designs, written resources, and more that have been used in the [r/LinuxTurkey](https://www.reddit.com/r/LinuxTurkey/) subreddit.